 Carolina Coastal Celebrations

-- Manteo’s lovely Winterlights at Elizabethan Gardens includes displays using flowers and other natural elements as well as a wonderland of festively-lit trees, shrubs and buildings.
+- Manteo’s lovely Winterlights at Elizabethan Gardens include displays using flowers and other natural elements as well as a wonderland of festively-lit trees, shrubs, and buildings.
 An open-air bonfire warms visitors on the magnificent Great Lawn.

-- In Wilmington, the Christmas Train & Light Spectacular takes place at the Train Museum, where kids can hear readings of the popular “Polar Express” and everyone enjoys browsing the museum’s 20,000 holiday lights and animations.
+- In Wilmington, the Christmas Train and Light Spectacular take place at the Train Museum, where kids can hear readings of the popular “Polar Express” and everyone enjoys browsing the museum’s 20,000 holiday lights and animations.

-- Past winner of The Today Show’s annual nationwide holiday lights competition, one of the most impressive lights displays in the Outer Banks is the annual Poulos Family Christmas Lights Display.
+- A past winner of The Today Show’s annual nationwide holiday lights competition, one of the most impressive lights displays in the Outer Banks is the annual Poulos Family Christmas Lights Display.
 Besides multiple colorful light scenes, the property also features a popular model train and toy display.

 The Best of the Best Mountain Displays

-- The Biltmore Estate’s Biltmore Christmas, in Asheville, is a spectacular celebration of lights, decorations, Christmas trees and colorful flowers throughout the property.
-Listen to carolers in Antler Hill Village, decorate ornaments at The Inn or cookies at the Village Hotel, and enjoy special illuminated landscapes at Antler Hill Village & Winery.
+- The Biltmore Estate’s Biltmore Christmas, in Asheville, is a spectacular celebration of lights, decorations, Christmas trees, and colorful flowers throughout the property.
+Listen to carolers in Antler Hill Village, decorate ornaments at The Inn or cookies at the Village Hotel, and enjoy special illuminated landscapes at Antler Hill Village and Winery.

 - Asheville’s Winter Lights at the North Carolina Arboretum features 3 acres of colorfully-lit gardens and landscapes, animated displays, holiday music, and a traditional model train exhibit.